-INSTRUCTOR: Dr. Craig Smith PHONE: 780-539-2894

-OFFICE: C308 E-MAIL: CrSmith@gprc.ab.ca

-OFFICE HOURS: By appointment
+INSTRUCTOR: Dr. Craig Smith PHONE: 780-539-2894 OFFICE: C308 E-MAIL: crsmith@ OFFICE HOURS: Tuesday 2:15-3:30 or by appointment via Zoom

 CALENDAR DESCRIPTION: This course will help students become more sophisticated users and producers of written texts.
 Instruction will include basic academic essay writing skills and the various rhetorical approaches used when addressing specific audiences.
 The main goals of the course are to help students integrate reading and writing and to become familiar with the conventions of college-(and university-) level writing.
 This includes producing coherent, logical texts that are relatively free of surface errors.
 To achieve these goals, the course encourages students to think critically, to read closely and analytically, and to compose responses to a variety of texts, both written and visual.